-The candidate is able to remove the asbestos using controlled stripping methods as detailed in the POW.
+The learner is able to remove the asbestos using controlled stripping methods as detailed in the POW.
 The work methods are derived from the risk assessments.

-1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.

-The candidate reports any inappropriate information or unsuitable resources to the supervisor and follows any resulting instructions.
+The learner is able to describe the organisational procedures and reports any inappropriate information or unsuitable resources to the supervisor and follows any resulting instructions.

 - 1.4 Describe different types of information, their source and how they are interpreted in relation to:

-- 1. drawings.
+- 10. drawings,

-- 2. method statements,
+11. specifications,

+12. schedules,

-- 3. plan of work,
+13. plans of work,

-- 4. specifications.

-- 5. schedules,
+14. risk assessments,

+15. manufacturers' information

-- 6. manufacturers' information and
+16. current information and

-- 7. approved Codes of Practice.
+17. approved Codes of Practice